briggsprashar/sports_metric_analysis/Project.md

 <img src="IMAGES/1.4.1AllrecordsB.png" alt="allrecordsbasketball" width= "200">

 ---
-> **Note:** The small number of Hawkins records for both Basketball Women's and Mens teams and the large number of Kinexion records could possibly be there Kinexon likely captures more holistic, continuous records due to its **wearable integration**, while Hawkins tests (force plates) focus on **fewer, lab-based reps**.
-Though this fact has not been validated, it seems the wearable nature of Kinexion based tests is the reason for the order of magnitude more test records for Kinexion, compared to Hawkins, for Basketball and 5 metrics selected for this informatics project.
+> **Note:** The small number of Hawkins records for both Basketball Women's and Mens teams and the large number of Kinexion records could possibly be there because Kinexion likely captures more holistic, continuous records due to its **wearable integration**, while Hawkins tests (force plates) focus on **fewer, lab-based reps**.
+Though this fact has not been validated, it seems the wearable nature of Kinexion based tests is the reason for the order of magnitude more test records for Kinexion, compared to Hawkins, for Basketball and 5 metrics selected for this EDA project.

 ---